Persian Traditional Breed Summary

 This kitty has a soft voice to match their serene temperament.
 Generally, Persians are easy-going cats that get along well with other pets and family members, so long as they don’t cause too much noise!
 These affectionate cats that enjoy the company of their humans and are happy to sit down on any available lap for a cuddle or nap.

 While Persians are predominantly chilled out cats, they also have a playful side and will exhibit bursts of kitten-like activity.
 One moment they’ll be sunning themselves on a window ledge and the next they may jump down to run and roll around!
-Just don't expect this behavior too often, they'd much prefer to have a cat-nap.
+Just don't expect this behaviour too often, they'd much prefer to have a cat-nap.

 Despite their mysterious past, it’s believed that these cats originated in Persia (now modern Iran) and Turkey.
 Italian traveller Pietro Della Valle (1586-1652) is credited with bringing the first Persian cats to Europe, arriving in his homeland of Italy in 1620.